oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 This limits the rollout process to having no more than 1 additional pods online above the normal replicas set, and only one pod below that specified in the replica set unavailable.
 So the roll out (in this case) allows us to have up to 5 pods running during the rollout and requires that at least 3 are running.

-Note that unless you have very specific needs the default settings for strategy type and maxSurge / minUnavailable.
+Note that unless you have very specific reasons don't change the default settings for strategy type and maxSurge / minUnavailable.
 We are setting these for two reasons.
 First to show that the settings are available, and secondly for the purposes of this lab to show the roll out process in a way that let's us actually see what's happening by slowing things down (of course in a production you'd want it to run as fast as possible, so think about the settings used if you do override the defaults)

 The section of the file after the changes will look like this